-In November 2021, Glasgow hosted the most pivotal Climate Change Conference in recent times – United Nations COP26.
-One message from the conference was clear: we must accelerate heat decarbonisation plans globally in order to reduce carbon emissions and their harmful impact on global climate.
+One recurring message from recent global Climate Change conferences is clear: we must accelerate heat decarbonisation plans in order to reduce carbon emissions and their harmful impact on global climate.

 A challenging statistic from a UK-wide public consultation suggests that only around 50% of people in Scotland have heard of heat pumps.
 Our new Sustainable Home Centre is here to help change that.
 We are determined to improve awareness of heat pump technology and the environmental benefits of a move away from fossil-fuel heating systems.